 ABOUT ME

-I am a film director, writer, multidisciplinary artist, and cultural practitioner with an award-winning body and a knack for family-friendly and emotive storytelling.
-I have created for and screened various bodies of work at numerous prestigious venues across London and internationally.
+I am a film director, writer, multidisciplinary artist, and cultural practitioner with an award-winning body of work and a knack for family-friendly and emotive storytelling.
+My work has been shown at numerous prestigious venues and channels across London and internationally.

-I am heart and soul led and am driven by themes of hope, change, identity, home, and family.
-My work intends to spark conversation and inspire interconnectedness between the self, our communities, and our environment, and the past, present, and future.
+I am driven by themes of hope, identity, home, and family and I take on work that pursues positive change in our world.
+My messaging aims to inspire interconnectedness between the self, our communities, and our environment, and the past, present, and future.

 I am a mentor for teenage girls and women, a UN Women UK delegate for 2023 and 2024, a community builder and leader, and I use my platforms to raise funds and awareness for intersectional issues— primarily calling for justice and regard for women, the environment, and indigenous peoples.